andrewhilts/background-advert/README.md

 ###Parameters
 * elem: the element that will have the background image applied to it (in the above case, the body)
 * contentContainer: the element that contains all the content in it, or at the very least, is the same width as the content area.
-The width and position of this element is used to determine what parts of the page are clickable (non-*  content areas to the left and right of the content), and what are not (content area in the centre).
+The width and position of this element is used to determine what parts of the page are clickable (non-content areas to the left and right of the content), and what are not (content area in the centre).
 *  marginThreshold: an invisible threshold around the content container to provide a forgiving buffer between the non-clickable area, and the clickable background.
 *  linkUrl: the destination user is taken to on click
 *  backgroundSrc: where the bg image file is located